HVML/PurC-Midnight-Commander/README.md

 ### Start HVML Renderer

-First, change to the `build/` directory:
+If you did not install PurCMC, please change to the `build/` directory:

 ```
 $ cd build/